Interpreting Event-Studies from Recent Difference-in-Differences Methods: Introduction

 \section{Introduction}

-Modern difference-in-differences (DiD) analyses typically show an event-study plot that allows the researcher to evaluate differences in trends between the treated and comparison groups both before and after the treatment.\footnote{\citet{roth_pre-test_2021} identifies 70 recent papers in top economics journals displaying such plots.} Event-study plots allow the researcher to perform ``visual inference'' to determine whether the treated group's trends appear to have deviated from the comparison group's trends right around the time of treatment.
-An event-study plot is generally considered more convincing if there is a discontinuity or kink in the coefficients close to the treatment date, so that the pattern seen cannot simply be explained by a linear violations of parallel trends \citep{rambachan_more_2023}.
+Modern difference-in-differences (DiD) analyses typically report an event-study plot that shows the differences in trends in the outcome between the treated and comparison groups both before and after the treatment date.\footnote{\citet{roth_pre-test_2021} identifies 70 recent papers in top economics journals displaying such plots.} Event-study plots serve two purposes.
+First, if the DiD design is valid, they allow the reader to evaluate the dynamic patterns of treatment effects following the implementation of the policy of interest.
+Second, event-study plots provide evidence about the validity of the research design.
+They enable the reader to perform ``visual inference'' to determine to what extent the estimated treatment effects may be driven by violations of the parallel trends assumption.
+An event-study plot is generally considered more convincing evidence in favor of a non-zero treatment effect if there is a discontinuity or kink in the coefficients close to the treatment date, so that the pattern seen cannot simply be explained by a smooth violation of parallel trends \citep{freyaldenhoven_visualization_2021,rambachan_more_2023}.